angusmaccuish/FRTB/MAR22.md

 For claims on an equity investment in a fund that is subject to the treatment specified in [MAR21.36](3) (ie treated as an unrated “other sector” equity), the equity investment in the fund shall be treated as an unrated equity instrument.
-Where the mandate of that fund allows the fund to invest in primarily high-yield or distressed names, banks shall apply the maximum risk weight per Table 2 in [MAR 22.24] that is achievable under the fund’s mandate (by calculating the effective average risk weight of the fund when assuming that the fund invests first in defaulted instruments to the maximum possible extent allowed under its mandate, and then in CCC-rated names to the maximum possible extent, and then B-rated, and then BB-rated).
+Where the mandate of that fund allows the fund to invest in primarily high-yield or distressed names, banks shall apply the maximum risk weight per Table 2 in [MAR 22.24] that is achievable under the fund's mandate (by calculating the effective average risk weight of the fund when assuming that the fund invests first in defaulted instruments to the maximum possible extent allowed under its mandate, and then in CCC-rated names to the maximum possible extent, and then B-rated, and then BB-rated).
 Neither offsetting nor diversification between these generated exposures and other